pennfoster/slate/source/index.html.md

 ---

 # Introduction
-Penn Foster's integration APIs allow partners and clients to interact with our systems and services through a set of REST endpoints (resources) which provides services like student enrollment, student progression, and account information.
+Penn Foster's (PF) integration APIs allow partners and clients to interact with our systems and services through a set of REST endpoints (resources) which provide services like student enrollment, student progression, and account information.

+## Environments
-The APIs are hosted on different environments as listed below:
+The APIs are hosted in 3 different environments as listed below:

 * Test: [https://tst-api-gateway.pennfoster.edu](https://tst-api-gateway.pennfoster.edu)
 * Staging: [https://stg-api-gateway.pennfoster.edu](https://stg-api-gateway.pennfoster.edu)